KarimHmaissi/3DNFTGallery/README.md

 ## To do in a real production environment

-- Write more extensive testing for the service, WalletConnectButton and NftDisplay
+- Write more extensive testing for the service, WalletConnectButton and NftDisplay.
+Would have really liked to have added more testing for the rendered images and wallet connection but ran out of time
+- Write a e2e test for the application in cypress
+- Add mock service worker or equivalent for easier testing of api calls
 - Fix the z-index fighting issues
 - Add husky pre commit/push hooks to run linting, tests and build
 - Create pipeline scripts